kunlee0910/kunlee0910.github.io/_pages/research.md

 ---
 {% include base_path %}

-The main themes of my projects include (1) public pensions and old-age inequality, (2) inequalities in late working lives and retirement transitions, (3) pension wealth inequality, and (4) low fertility and work-family reconciliation policies.
+The main themes of my projects include (1) public pensions and economic inequality, (2) inequalities in late working lives and retirement transitions, and (3) low fertility and work-family reconciliation policies.
 My doctoral thesis can be openly accessed through [Oxford University Research Archive](https://ora.ox.ac.uk/objects/uuid:9b64014a-4796-4150-b772-40f323fb2ce1).
 For transparency and reproducibility of research, I intend to share replication files for all my studies once they are published.
 This page is being updated accordingly.

-## 1. Public Pensions and Old-age Inequality
+## 1. Public Pensions and Economic Inequality

 ### Publications
 Lee, K. (2024).
 'Varying Effects of Public Pensions: Pension Spending and Old-age Employment under Different Pension Regimes', *Journal of European Social Policy* [link](https://doi.org/10.1177/09589287231223391) [replication files]()